K-theory of Springer varieties: Introduction

 Tanisaki \cite{t} described $H^*(\mathcal F_\lambda;\mathbb C)$ as a quotient of a polynomial ring over $\mathbb{C}$ by an ideal, which has come to be known as the Tanisaki ideal.
-Tanisaki's description in fact yields the integral cohomology ring of $\mathcal F$.
+Tanisaki's description in fact yields the integral cohomology ring of $\mathcal F_\lambda$.
 Recently, the $T^l$-equivariant cohomology algebra $H^*_{T^l}(\mathcal F_\lambda;\mathbb Z)$ has been described by H. Abe and T. Horiguchi.
-It turns out that $H^*_{T^l}(\mathcal F_\lambda;\mathbb Z)$ is the quotient of a polynomial algebra over $H^*_{T^l}(pt;\mathbb Z)=H^*(BT;\mathbb Z)$ modulo an ideal, which is a natural generalization of the Tanisaki ideal.
+It turns out that $H^*_{T^l}(\mathcal F_\lambda;\mathbb Z)$ is the quotient of a polynomial algebra over $H^*_{T^l}(pt;\mathbb Z)=H^*(BT^l;\mathbb Z)$ modulo an ideal, which is a natural generalization of the Tanisaki ideal.
 This presentation recovers the presentation for the ordinary integral cohomology ring via the forgetful map $H^*_{T^l}(\mathcal{F}_{\lambda};\mathbb{Z})\lra H^*(\mathcal{F}_{\lambda};\mathbb{Z})$.

 Our aim in this paper is to describe the topological $K$-ring of the variety $\mathcal{F}_{\lambda}$, in terms of generators and relations, using Tanisaki's description of the integral cohomology ring.
-The generators of the Tanisaki ideals admit topological interpretation in terms of the Chern classes of certain naturally defined line bundles over $\mathcal F_\lambda$.
-We iterpret these relations as a {\it consequence} of a relation in $K(\mathcal F_\lambda)$ among the line bundles over $\mathcal F_\lambda$.
+The generators of the Tanisaki ideal admit topological interpretation in terms of the Chern classes of certain naturally defined line bundles over $\mathcal F_\lambda$.
+We interpret these relations as a {\it consequence} of a relation in the topological $K$-ring $K(\mathcal F_\lambda)$ among the line bundles over $\mathcal F_\lambda$.

 Before stating the main result of this paper, we need the following notations.

 A non-increasing sequence $\lambda=(\lambda_1,\ldots, \lambda_l)$ of positive integers where $\displaystyle\sum_{1\le j\le l} \lambda_j=n$, will be identified with the partition $(\lambda_1,\ldots, \lambda_n)$ where $\lambda_j=0$ for $j>l$.
 Let $1\le s\le n$ and denote by $\mathbf i=(i_1,\ldots, i_s)$ a strictly increasing sequence of integers between $1$ and $n$.
 The set of all such sequences will be denoted $W_{n,s}$.
 Let $p_{\lambda}(s):=\lambda_{n-s+1}+\cdots+\lambda_n, 1\le s\le n$.